ZDM of CP stars : a highway to

 differences in the respective local pressure scale heights);

-9) a large percentage of the magnetic maps published so far are not
+9) most magnetic maps published so far are not force-free (as they

 The situation is without hope for ZDM of magnetic CP stars since